Rafael Devers Player Props: Red Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the eighth-ranked team ERA among all league pitching staffs (3.93).
+- The Rangers have the eighth-ranked team ERA among all MLB pitching staffs (3.90).

-- Rangers pitchers combine to give up 90 home runs (1.1 per game), the 10th-fewest in baseball.
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (90 total, one per game).

-- Dunning (7-1) gets the starting nod for the Rangers in his 11th start of the season.
-He's put together a 2.80 ERA in 80 1/3 innings pitched, with 51 strikeouts.
+- Gray makes the start for the Rangers, his 16th of the season.
+He is 6-4 with a 3.21 ERA and 73 strikeouts in 87 2/3 innings pitched.

-- The righty last pitched on Thursday against the Detroit Tigers, when he tossed 8 2/3 innings, allowing two earned runs while giving up four hits.
+- In his last outing on Saturday against the Houston Astros, the right-hander threw six innings, allowing five earned runs while surrendering seven hits.

-- The 28-year-old has amassed a 2.80 ERA and 5.7 strikeouts per nine innings across 18 games this season, while giving up a batting average of .228 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.